-- description: a text object containing a description of the lift.
+- abstract: a text object containing a brief description for the lift.
 Nullable.
+See the definition in Attributes Object. - address: an address object representing the address of the lift.
+The address should only be set if the lift is directly accessible from a public road.
+In such cases, the address should be that of the base station.
+Nullable. - capacity: a number representing how many persons the lift can transport hourly on average.
+Nullable.
+Positive value. - description: a text object containing a description of the lift.
+Nullable.
 Conditional Assignment.
 See the definition in Attributes Object. - geometries: an array of geometry objects each of which represents the location of the lift in terms of GPS coordinates.
 There should be at most one geometry object of each type (e.g. Point, LineString).
 Nullable.
 Non-empty. - howToArrive: a text object containing instructions on how to arrive at the lift.
 Nullable. - length: a number representing the length of the lift in meters.
 Nullable. - maxAltitude: a number representing the highest elevation point of the lift in meters above sea level.
 Nullable. - minAltitude: a number representing the lowest elevation point of the lift in meters above sea level.
-Nullable.

-- name: a text object containing the complete name of the lift.
+Nullable. - name: a text object containing the complete name of the lift.
 Non-nullable.
 Conditional Assignment.
 See the definition in Attributes Object. - openingHours: an hours specification object representing the hours in which the lift is open to the public.
 Nullable. - personsPerChair: an integer representing the number of persons that fit in a single chair/cabin of a lift.
 Nullable.
 Positive value. - shortName: a text object containing a short name of the lift.
 Nullable.
-See the definition in Attributes Object. - url: a url describing the lift, such as a website or a Wikipedia page.
+See the definition in Attributes Object. - url: a url object or string describing the lift, such as a website or a Wikipedia page.
 Nullable.
 See the definition in Attributes Object.

 Field Туре Constraints

 abstract text Nullable

 address address Nullable

+Field Туре Constraints

 capacity number Nullable, Greater than Zero

-categories Array of category string Nullable, Non-empty

 description text Nullable, Conditional Assignment

 geometries Array of geometry Nullable, Non-empty

 howToArrive text Nullable

 length number Nullable, Unit of Measure, Greater than Zero

 maxAltitude number Nullable, Unit of Measure

 minAltitude number Nullable, Unit of Measure

 name url Non-nullable, Conditional Assignment

 openingHours hours specification Nullable

 personsPerChair integer Nullable, Greater than Zero

 shortName text Nullable

 url url Nullable